 It also enourages people to try on clothing, because being worried that something won't fit is often the biggest reason shoppers don't want to hit the dressing room, Kutnick said.

-The body-scanning technology doesn't stop at apparel, Kutnick said.
+What's next The body-scanning technology doesn't stop at apparel, Kutnick said.
 Within the year, the machines will work in a variety of different settings, including the health, fitness and automotive industries.

 "Right now, it's simply recommending some apparel, but since we have your body dimensionality, it will tell us what bikes and cars best fit you," Kutnick said.
 "We can also work with you on toning your body, so rather than just weight loss, a number on the scale, you can see how your body has changed, let's say from fat to muscle.
 So if you wanted to take off stuff in your waistline, we can actually show this visually and highlight it in green, for example.
 If you gained, we could highlight that in yellow."